On Monday 3rd June 2019, The Food and Drink Federation (FDF) published new guidance for labelling gluten in prepacked food. The...

 Wheat dependant exercise induced Anaphylaxis

-This is an autoimmune reaction to gluten proteins found in wheat and also in rye and barley.
+Coeliac disease is not an allergy or intolerance but is an autoimmune disease triggered by gluten proteins found in wheat, rye and barley.
 The reaction causes damage to the lining of the small bowel which decreases the ability of the gut to absorb nutrients and can lead to nutritional deficiencies.
-Symptoms include bloating, diarrhoea, nausea, wind, constipation, tiredness, sudden or unexpected weight loss, hair loss, joint or bone pain, pins and needles, infertility or repeat miscarriages and anaemia.
-Some patients suffering with coeliac disease will also suffer with a skin condition called, ‘dermatitis herpetiformis’.

-Diagnosis is made using a coeliac blood test and/or a coeliac biopsy of the gut lining.
+Diagnosis for coeliac disease is by blood testing and/or a biopsy of the gut lining.
 A biopsy of the skin is taken to diagnose dermatitis herpetiformis.
 Gluten must be a regular daily part of the diet for at least 6 weeks before these tests are carried out, otherwise they will not be accurate.
-For more information on the diagnosis and management of Coeliac Disease, see www.coeliac.org.uk, Tel: 0333 332 2033.
+For more information on the diagnosis and management of Coeliac Disease, see www. coeliac.org.uk, or call the helpline on 0333 332 2033.

-It is important that you seek advice from your GP initially if you suspect you are reacting to wheat and before making changes to your diet.
-Onward referral can then be made to a healthcare professional with the relevant expertise for further testing and/or dietary advice as appropriate.
+It is important that you seek advice from your GP initially if you suspect you are reacting to wheat before making changes to your diet.
+Onward referral can then be made to a healthcare professional with the relevant expertise for further testing and/ or dietary advice as appropriate.

 Foods which are likely to contain wheat

-Below is a list of foods likely to contain wheat along with suitable alternatives.
+Here is a list of foods likely to containwheat along with suitable alternatives.
 This is not an exhaustive list but will provide you with some ideas.

 |Foods which contain/may contain wheat||Foods to check with your dietitian whether to exclude||Wheat free alternatives|